kinode-dao/kinode-book/src/login.md

 ### Aside: Acquiring Sepolia Testnet ETH

 Using the Alchemy account [registered above](#creating-an-alchemy-account), use the [Sepolia faucet](https://sepoliafaucet.com/) to acquire Sepolia ETH if you do not already have some in your wallet.
-Then, return to the Uqbar node.
+Then, return to the Nectar node.

 ### Setting Up Networking (Direct vs. Routed Nodes)

-When registering on Uqbar, you may choose between running a direct or indirect (routed) node.
+When registering on Nectar, you may choose between running a direct or indirect (routed) node.
 Most users should use an indirect node.
 To do this, simply leave the box below name registration unchecked.